vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 1. Lock the shard.
 This prevents competing reparent operations from changing the shard at the same time
 2. Stop replication receivers and collect state.
 ERS freezes the incoming transaction histories and checks what each reachable tablet has received and applied, giving it a stable view of the surviving data
-3. Candidate-wait phase and history validation.
-The candidate-wait phase waits for received transactions to be applied from relay logs.
+3. Relaylog apply phase and history validation.
+The relaylog apply phase waits for received transactions to be applied from relay logs.
 ERS also checks for errant or conflicting histories so that primary selection is based on a history it can safely preserve
 4. Choose a promotion candidate.
 ERS considers promotion rules, cell restrictions and durability requirements.
 The most-advanced tablet is not necessarily the final primary; if a different tablet is selected, it must first catch up from that source
 5. Complete the reparent.
 ERS repoints replicas, ensures any required semi-sync acknowledgers are ready before promotion, and records the new primary in topology so the shard can resume writes

 We need to be certain about the history we preserve, but every additional wait gives the ERS another place to fail.
-This matters for both manual reparents and automatic recoveries triggered by `VTOrc`
+This matters for both manual reparents and automatic recoveries triggered by [`VTOrc`](https://vitess.io/docs/reference/vtorc/)

-## Optimizing candidate-wait phase using MySQL GTIDs
+## Optimizing relaylog apply phase using MySQL GTIDs

 _TL;DR: before v25, lagging tablets unable to lead the election could still time out ERS.
-ERS now filters the candidate-wait phase by received GTIDs and races relay-log apply on tablets sharing the leading history, leading to faster emergency reparents that are less brittle_
+ERS now filters the relaylog apply phase by received GTIDs and races relay-log apply on tablets sharing the leading history, leading to faster emergency reparents that are less brittle_

 ### The Problem

 Comparisons of candidates in ERS consider 2 x MySQL replication positions: what a replica has received and what it has applied _(the latter added to candidate sorting in v23 PR: [#18531](https://github.com/vitessio/vitess/pull/18531))_.
 Transactions can already be in its relay logs while the SQL thread is still working through them.
 Before promoting a replica, ERS must ensure it has applied everything it received

-Before Vitess 25, the candidate-wait phase waited for every surviving tablet still under consideration to apply its relay logs.
-If any one of them exceeded `--wait-replicas-timeout` _(defaults to `15s` in `vtctldclient` and `30s` in `VTOrc`)_, the entire ERS failed.
+Before Vitess 25, the relaylog apply phase waited for every surviving tablet still under consideration to apply its relay logs.
+If any one of them exceeded `--wait-replicas-timeout` _(defaults to `15s` in [`vtctldclient`](https://vitess.io/docs/reference/programs/vtctldclient/) and `30s` in [`VTOrc`](https://vitess.io/docs/reference/vtorc/))_, the entire ERS failed.
 This risk increases with the number of tablets in the shard: every additional tablet under consideration is another wait that can time out the reparent

 The problem was that this included tablets we already knew were behind.
 Waiting for the eventual primary is necessary; letting a tablet that cannot lead the election fail the entire operation is not

 Although this problem has affected Vitess users since ERS was introduced, it was first formally reported in [issue #18529](https://github.com/vitessio/vitess/issues/18529) around the Vitess 22 release in 2025.
 The issue described a shard with 4 x tablets: the primary and 2 x replicas were current, while another replica had substantial replication lag

 This is not an unusual state.
 A busy replica, a replica catching up after a restore, or a stopped SQL thread can all leave relay logs unapplied.
 Before v25, one such tablet could keep a reparent from completing even when the shard had a healthy, up-to-date replacement.
-For an automated `VTOrc` recovery, that meant retries or manual intervention while writes remained blocked
+For an automated [`VTOrc`](https://vitess.io/docs/reference/vtorc/) recovery, that meant retries or manual intervention while writes remained blocked

 ### The Fix

 MySQL GTIDs give ERS a shard-wide view of how advanced each surviving tablet is.
 Close to the start of the operation, ERS stops the replication receivers and collects each reachable tablet's received and applied positions.
 The received history is now frozen; the SQL thread can keep applying it, but no new transactions arrive from the old primary

 This distinction is important.
 If one tablet received transactions through `120` and another only received through `95` from the same history, waiting for the second tablet to apply through `95` cannot put it ahead of the first.
-Before v25, ERS already had this information but did not use it to narrow the candidate-wait phase
+Before v25, ERS already had this information but did not use it to narrow the relaylog apply phase

 [PR #20578](https://github.com/vitessio/vitess/pull/20578) uses these frozen positions to identify the leading group early in the operation, before waiting for relay logs to apply

 Improved v25 ERS:

 1. Stops replication receivers and collects each surviving tablet's received and applied positions
-2. Filters the candidate-wait phase to the most-advanced received histories
+2. Filters the relaylog apply phase to the most-advanced received histories
 3. When those histories are equal, races relay-log application and continues as soon as the first tablet finishes applying
 4. Completes the safety checks and primary selection, catching up a different promotion candidate if needed
 5. Promotes the selected tablet and repoints the remaining tablets as part of the reparent